jnebab/jnebab/README.md

 I'm a front-end developer based from Cabanatuan City.
 I am currently working at CoDev Philippines.
 This year, outside from my usual work routine.
-I will spent learning on...
+I spent learning on...
 * 🔭 Web3 Front-end dev using wagmi, rainbowkitui, etherjs, web3js, moralis and Pinata APIs;
 * 🌱 Finish basic course on Rust; got better in using TypeScript with React development;
 * 🤔 Learned about TRPC, ct3a by theo.gg and his community.